Mister Rogers' Neighborhood season 3

 The following is a list of episodes from the third season of the PBS series, Mister Rogers' Neighborhood, which aired in 1970.
-It was also the last season to air on NET before it was rebranded to PBS on October 5, 1970.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.
+It was the last season to air on NET before it was rebranded to PBS on October 5, 1970.

 Episode 1 (The NOM Models)

 Rogers enters the Television House with a model of Daniel's clock and visits the man who designed it who is Robert Trow.
 At his workshop, Trow is finishing a model of the Castle.
 He asks Rogers to ring the bell when he leaves as well as when he arrives.